 The Subway is a small, uniquely-shaped tube-like tunnel, slot canyon within the Zion Wilderness in Zion National Park in Utah.

-But if you are looking for another best hikes in Zion, lodging recommendation in Zion, or advice on how to prepare your trip to Zion National Park, check our article about Zion National Park.
+But if you are looking for another best hike in Zion, lodging recommendation in Zion, or advice on how to prepare your trip to Zion National Park, check our article about Zion National Park.
 The best place to stay overnight before the Subway hike is in Springdale.
 Book your accommodation in advance.

 Most noteworthy is to prepare for this hike.
 So, check our list of 13 essentials of any hike before you hit this trail.